AN ORPHAN DRUGS JOURNEY: COMMERCIALIZING RARE DISEASE DRUGS

 Caption: Orphan drug sales are expected to grow at an ~11 % CAGR over the next five (5) years and continue to gain share of the overall drug market as sales growth outpaces non-orphan drugs, despite expected introduction of newer generics and biosimilars for non-rare conditions.
 Source: EvaluatePharma

 Launching an orphan drug is very different from launching a standard, non-rare disease drug.
-For companies to successfully commercialize orphan therapies, they need to understand the critical differences between traditional and non-traditional (orphan) commercial models and rely on a new playbook to capture and maintain market share.
+For companies to successfully commercialize rare disease drugs, they need to understand the critical differences between traditional and non-traditional (orphan) commercial models and rely on a new playbook to capture and maintain market share.

 Caption: Rare disease companies face different challenges in effectively deploying their commercial budget, namely in developing the market by identifying patients, targeting leading treatment centers of excellence, and establishing KOL partnerships.

-What makes the rare disease commercial model different?
-Rare disease companies need to consider launch from a patient-focused mindset rather than a traditionally physician-focused one.
+What makes commercializing rare disease drugs different?
+Rare disease drug companies need to consider launch from a patient-focused mindset rather than a traditionally physician-focused one.
 While traditional drugs depend on physician adoption and assume widely educated and diagnosed patient populations, the opposite is true for orphan drugs.
 Rare disease companies will have to manage their commercial budgets very differently, focusing on patient needs and setting the stage for:

 - Patient advocacy: Physicians and patient advocacy groups (PAGs) are often an essential part of care management for many patients.
 By sharing educational resources, helping to address financial issues, and creating awareness for patients to enroll in clinical trials, PAGs present themselves as a necessary resource not only to patients but to orphan drug companies as well.
 Drug companies should strategically align themselves with these types of groups to locate and engage patients throughout the drug approval process.